 This is it, you guys.
 It’s actually happening.
-You signed on for a podcast about art history, and instantly recognized the icon with the headphones in the logo.
+You signed on for a podcast about art history, and you instantly recognized the icon with the headphones in the logo.
 You stuck it out during the weird stuff, the urinals and curved steel and trash tapestries, knowing that we’d have to get here some day.
 And now that day has come.
 We’re about to take on the most recognizable painting in all of Western art history, the very painting that is itself synonymous with art.
 She is the most written about, sung about, visited, and spoofed artwork of all time.
-Our lady of the hour, muse of Dan Brown, satisfier of bucket lists, those eyes, that smile, La Gioconda, El Hefe.
+She is our lady of the hour, muse of Dan Brown, satisfier of bucket lists, those eyes, that smile, La Gioconda, El Hefe.
 The Mona fucking Lisa.

-She lives, of course, in the Louvre, in Paris, which itself no stranger to supremacy/preeminence.
+She lives, of course, in the Louvre, in Paris, which itself is no stranger to preeminence.
 It’s the world’s largest museum, almost 800 thousand square feet of art.
 And even though there are over 6000 paintings hung at any given time, and over a million objects in its collection, let’s be honest, they know what you came here for.
-There’s only one painting in the museum that’s merited its own mailbox for the love letters it receives.
+There’s only one painting in the museum that’s merited its own mailbox for all the love letters it receives.
 There are helpful directional signs throughout the museum with her picture on it, ostensibly to show you to the High Italian Renaissance gallery, although we all know the movement she lives in is beside the point.
 The gallery is packed, any time of day, any time of year, and no one is here to learn about the stylistic nuances of the High Italian Renaissance.
 This painting receives approximately 1500 visitors per hour.
 Per hour.
 It’s protected by a thick layer of bulletproof glass, and when I was there on my own little pilgrimage last summer, the closest I could get to it, squishing myself through the crowds and their iPhones, was still a good five feet from the barrier.
 And if you're lucky enough, or have thrown enough elbows, to get to the front, what do you even see?

 You see a smallish oil-painted portrait of Lisa del Giocondo, nee Gherardini, the name of who we presume was Leonardo DaVinci’s sitter.
 The French pun her last name, Giocondo, by calling her La Joconde, or “an amused woman.”
 Mona Lisa really should be Monna Lisa, with two “n”s, which is an abbreviation of the Italian Madonna Lisa, or, “my lady Lisa”.
 Which means that her famous moniker, Mona, is a spelling mistake, but of course it doesn't matter.
 The original painting is actually much lighter than in its current form, and is in desperate need of being cleaned, but of course it doesn’t matter.
 Because when it comes to the Mona Lisa, the normal rules don’t apply.
 Mob rules apply.
 She needs to stay in the condition that her audience expects of her, because without her audience, what’s left?
 A small portrait of an obscure Florentine silk merchant’s wife.
 That went viral.
 That’s it.